An income support payment we used to offer for women whose partner gets Age Pension or Disability Support Pension.

 You need to tell us about changes that could reduce or stop your Wife Pension.

 You may get part of your income support early.
-This is an advance.
-You pay it back out of your normal payments from us.
+This is an advance payment.
+You pay it back later out of your payments from us.

 If you travel outside Australia